kRYstall9/seanime-tool-cli/README.md

 3. After running the command, choose the type of extension you want to build from the displayed list.

-4. Enter the name for the extension when prompted.
+4. Enter the name and the author of the extension when prompted.